makrai/notes/dowty91-them-proto-roles-sel.md

     * an introductory text (Chierchia & McConnell-Ginet 1990) offers a technique for formalizing roles
 * New candidates for thematic roles are being proposed all the time,
-  * e.g.  FIGURE and GROUND in Talmy 1985a,
+  * eg FIGURE and GROUND in Talmy 1985a,
 * Deep Cases also served an argument-indexing function
   * [in early Case Grammar theory (Fillmore 1968)]
   * syntactic transformations are stated in terms of these labels